Michael von Clemm: Roux Brothers

+In 1967, Von Clemm borrowed $900 to help two young French brothers, Michel and Albert Roux, start a restaurant business.
+With their first enterprise, Le Gavroche in London's Mayfair, they won first one, then two, and finally three Michelin stars, the first restaurant in the UK to do so.
+The Roux brothers have been credited with helping make London one of the world's best cities for eating, paving the way for other high quality restaurants which opened in their wake during the 1970s and 1980s.
+Von Clemm became Chairman of the Roux Restaurants Group and remained friends with the brothers.

-Creates original concept of Canary Wharf
+Canary Wharf

-In his capacity as Chairman of Roux restaurants, Von Clemm visited London Docklands in the early 1980s, in the company of London Docklands Development Corporation Chief Executive Reg Ward.
-He was looking for a site for a food processing plant and the old West India Docks on the Isle of Dogs seemed to be a sensible location.
-Billingsgate Market had already moved there from the City of London and the site was well linked with transport, land was relatively cheap and there were incentives available for regeneration projects.
+In his capacity as Chairman of Roux restaurants, Von Clemm visited the derelict Port of London during the early 1980s, in the company of London Docklands Development Corporation Chief Executive Reg Ward.
+He was looking for a site for a food processing plant, and the old West India Docks on the Isle of Dogs seemed to be a sensible location.
+Billingsgate Market had already moved there from the City of London and the site was well linked with road transport, land was relatively cheap, and there were incentives available for regeneration projects.

-However, Von Clemm recognised the old 18th Century warehouses as similar to those in Boston which had been converted into shops, restaurants and flats – as well as office developments.
-In fact, there was a direct connection – the warehouses on both sides of the atlantic had been built at the same time to service the lucrative transatlantic trade in raw materials and manufactured goods.
+Von Clemm recognised the old 18th Century warehouses as similar to those in Boston, which had been converted into shops, restaurants and flats – as well as office developments.
+In fact, there was a direct connection – the warehouses on both sides of the Atlantic Ocean had been built at the same time to service the lucrative transatlantic trade in raw materials and manufactured goods.

 Von Clemm decided that a much more interesting use for the site would be as a back office for his bank.
-By the time he discussed this with his board, and in particular his buccaneering Kentuckian property adviser G Ware Travelstead, the idea had further developed into putting the front office of the bank on West India Docks, effectively creating a second financial services district in London.
+By the time he discussed this with his board, and in particular his buccaneering Kentucky property adviser, G Ware Travelstead, the idea had further developed into putting the front office of the bank on West India Dock, effectively creating a second financial services district in London.

-This idea later took shape as the Canary Wharf development, with CSFB both backing the scheme financially, and as one of the first tenants to move in.
+This idea later took shape as the Canary Wharf development, and CSFB both backed the scheme financially and in 1993 was one of the first tenants to move in.